Ventero/FRESteamWorks/README.md

 # Steamworks API for AIR applications #

-A simple Steamworks API wrapper to be used as native extension for Adobe AIR applications (see src/FRESteamWorks).
-Since the AIR runtime on Linux doesn't support native extensions, it also includes a small command line tool which can communicate with the AIR application (src/APIWrapper).
+A simple Steamworks API wrapper to be used as native extension for Adobe AIR applications (see `src/FRESteamWorks`).
+Since the AIR runtime on Linux doesn't support native extensions, this project also includes a small command line tool used to communicate with the AIR application (`src/APIWrapper`).

-The library to be used on the AS3 side can be found in lib/src/ (or lib/src_linux for Linux).
-Scripts to create the ANE/SWC files are in lib/bin/.
+The library to be used on the AS3 side can be found in `lib/src/` (or `lib/src_linux` for Linux).
+For a definition of the public interface, check `ISteamWorks.as`.
+Scripts to create the ANE/SWC files are in `lib/bin/`.

-It also includes a small test application (in test/src/), which tests the basic Steamworks API functions.
-It uses app id 480, which is the example application from the Steamworks SDK.
+It also includes a small test application (in `test/src/`), which tests the basic Steamworks API functions.
+It uses application ID 480, which is the example application from the Steamworks SDK.

 This project initially started as a fork of [FRESteamWorks by Oldes/Amanita Design](https://github.com/Oldes/FRESteamWorks/).